ramzanshareef/tech-talk/README.md

 # 📢 TechTalk

-Welcome to **TechTalk**, the ultimate social media platform tailored for developers.
-Share your technical expertise, collaborate with communities, and stay updated on the latest trends.
+Welcome to TechTalk, a social media platform designed for developers to share their technical knowledge, collaborate in communities, and discover trending things...

 ## 🚀 Features